-PREREQUISITES: MA100 OR MA105
+PREREQUISITES: MA100 OR MA105 This course is designed for computer

 This course is designed for computer science and engineering students.
 Five major themes are interwoven throughout the course: mathematical reasoning, combinatorial analysis, discrete structures, algorithmic thinking and applications and modeling.
 The course is specifically tailored to address the practical applications of discrete mathematics to problems of computer science and engineering.